Skip to main content

 • Defended a pharmaceutical company and its officers against a putative securities class action lawsuit alleging that defendants mischaracterized the likelihood that the company would receive FDA approval to sell its leading drug candidate.
 Convinced the plaintiffs to drop the suit without any settlement consideration.

-• Defended the former CEO and former general counsel of the largest broker on the then Chicago Mercantile Exchange (now the CME Group) against consolidated actions related to the collapse of the company.
-Obtained complete dismissal prior to discovery.
+• Defended the former CEO and the former general counsel of the once-largest broker on the Chicago Mercantile Exchange against consolidated actions related to the collapse of the company.
+Obtained pleadings-stage dismissal of all claims against our clients.

 • Defended the world's largest cannabis company in a wide-ranging Delaware books and records lawsuit.
-Obtained complete dismissal in a ruling that judicially construed the phrase "business day" for the first time in Delaware history.
+Obtained complete dismissal in a precedent-setting ruling.

-• Represented a global defense technology company in a multipronged dispute with former officers of its largest subsidiary and obtained pretrial settlement.
+• Represented a global defense technology company in a multipronged dispute with the former officers of its largest subsidiary.
+Obtained a favorable settlement on the eve of trial.

-• Defended a global financial and travel-related services company against allegations of illegal trading of the securities of a company where one of the defendant’s executives served on the board.
-Obtained complete dismissal pre-discovery and ultimately secured a token settlement.
+• Defended a global financial and travel-related services company against allegations of illegal trading in the securities of a company on whose board one of the defendant’s executives sat.
+Obtained pre-discovery dismissal and, ultimately, a token settlement.

 Read less